0x77ff/Python-Projects/README.md

-# Tkinter-Projects
+# Python-Projects
-List of tkinter projects made by me.
+List of projects made by me.
+Usually pygame or tkinter projects.